Last Updated on 02/12/21 by quiltripping

 I usually start thinking about my quilt back design as I am putting together the quilt top.
 By then I know how much fabric I will have left over and can decide on whether to use the fabric from the front or whether I need to supplement with other fabric.

-I try and give my longarm quilter a quilt back that is 5 inches bigger than the front all the way around.
+I try and give my longarm quilter a quilt back that is 5 inches bigger than the front on all four sides.
 To help me visualize both the size of the quilt back and potential design options, I use old fashioned graph paper.
 I draw out the quilt back to scale on the graph paper and then mark the quilt front with dashed lines.
 Whatever design I come up with for the back needs to fit in between the dashed lines that mark the size of the quilt front.

 To make the design visually pleasing, I use the rule of thirds from photography.
 I divide my quilt into thirds horizontally and vertically and place the main design element near one of the intersections of those lines.